shmorri/docs-casa-prod/3.1.4/source/developer/writing-first.md

 ### Access plugin page

-Access the home page of Casa, you will be able to see a new link was added on the user menu (on the left, labelled "Hello world!").
+Access the home page of Casa, you will be able to see a new link was added to user menu on the left (it's labelled "Hello world!" and has a neat accompanying icon).
 After clicking on it a separate page (`https://hostname/casa/pl/hello-world-plugin/index.zul`) is shown.
-We will make it look more "integrated" to the app by showing the header and menus later.

 Check the app log, you will see a statement like "Hello World ViewModel inited" this is added by method `init` of `HelloWorldVM`.